English Dutch French German Italian Portuguese Russian Spanish

 • Send SMTP, SMPP, and SNPP messages from your batch files.

-• Create your own variables or commands with plugins, or choose from the many third-party plugin libraries.
+• Create your own commands or variables with plugins, or choose from the many third-party plugin libraries.

-• Internal support is included for Perl, Ruby, REXX, Python, Tcl/tk, and any Active Scripting language (including VBScript and Javascript).
+• Internal support is included for Perl, REXX, Python, Tcl/tk, Lua, and any Active Scripting language (including VBScript and Javascript).
 You can even combine multiple languages in your script files.

 For more information, see the Take Command and TCC tutorials.

-Learn more about: Windows CMD Prompt.
-Windows Batch Scripting.
-Batch File Programming.
-CMD Console Commands.
-Windows Command Prompt Commands.
+Learn more about: Windows CMD Command Prompt Commands.
+Windows Batch File Programming.